Silver Week

 Silver Week (シルバーウィーク, Shirubā Wīku) is a new Japanese term applied to a string of consecutive holidays in September, occurring only in certain years.

 Overview

+The slogan was coined by Hideo Matsuyama, a Daiei Film executive and the later president of Dainichi Eihai.
+Matsuyama was also one of two alleged inventors of "Golden Week", along with the Daiei president Masaichi Nagata.

 In 2009, the term gained popularity, referring to the unusual occurrence that year of a weekend followed by three Japanese public holidays in September.
 The holidays were: